 I am not advocating married people meet for late night drinks in private nightclubs with members of the opposite sex to conduct business.
-Mutually agreed upon conventions are are part of what monogomous relationships require.
+Mutually agreed upon conventions are part of what monogamous relationships require.

 But I have a hunch that Mike Pence and his adoption of the Billy Graham Rule is more of the same — as my friend Zach Hoag says, “it objectifies rather than humanizes.”

 Mr. Pence can dine with whomever he chooses.
 But these little “protective” measures all seem rather synthetic to me.

 Every Friday, I set my timer on my iPhone for 15 minutes.
 Then I start writing.
 I don’t stop.
 I write whatever pops into my mind.
 After 15 minutes, I go back and quickly correct all the blatant typos.
 Then I publish it on Paulosophia.